nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Debugging Sync Issues
 ^^^^^^^^^^^^^^^^^^^^^

-.. note:: The data directory on the server is exclusive to ownCloud and must not be modified manually.
+.. warning:: The data directory on the server is exclusive to ownCloud and must not be modified manually.

 Disregarding this can lead to unwanted behaviours like: